Andzukar/SnakeGame/README.md

 # Snake
-Some simple snake game with automatic play option.
+Some simple console snake game with automatic play option.